My Account

 Comprehensive Guide to Managing Olive Lace Bug (Froggattia Olivina)

-The Olive Lace Bug (Froggattia olivina) is an Australian native sap-sucking insect posing significant threats to olive groves.
+The Olive Lace Bug (Froggattia olivina) is an Australian native sap-sucking insect posing a significant threat to olive groves.
 It specifically targets olive trees (Olea europaea), potentially reducing yields and causing tree death if left unmanaged.
 Olive lace bug infestation is considered a serious threat to the olive industry in Queensland, New South Wales, Victoria and across Australia.

 Olive Lace Bug (Froggattia olivina) infestation on the underside of an olive leaf, showing multiple life stages